yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_promote.md

 In a production environment, enterprises should create and deploy the following separate API Gateway groups:

-* *Sandbox API group*—the APIs that API consumers use against test back-end systems before going live (for example, a test credit card payment system)
+* *Sandbox API group* - the APIs that API consumers use against test back-end systems before going live (for example, a test credit card payment system)
-* *Production API group*—the production APIs that front the production back-end systems (for example, a live credit card payment system)
+* *Production API group* - the production APIs that front the production back-end systems (for example, a live credit card payment system)

 This production environment topology is recommended by Axway.
 For details on creating a domain environment topology, see the [API Gateway Administrator Guide](/bundle/APIGateway_77_AdministratorGuide_allOS_en_HTML5/).